These Strawberry Cupcakes are made with fresh, juicy strawberries and topped with a delicious vanilla buttercream frosting.

 When I was a kid, my favorite snack was strawberries.
 In the summer, my mom used to fix me up a bowl of fresh strawberries, juicy as all can be, and I’d go find a good spot to lie back and daydream.
 Though the summer strawberries were already sweet and juicy, I loved adding a little powdered sugar to the bowl and dipping the strawberries in it.

-This strawberry cupcake recipe reminds me a little bit of those days.
-The homemade cupcake base is fluffy, moist, and not super sweet, but I’ve topped with a luscious, sweet vanilla buttercream.
-Since this recipe was adapted from Averie Cooks’ Strawberry Banana Bread recipe, you could also forget the frosting altogether and serve them for breakfast!
-Who doesn’t love strawberry banana bread muffins?
-Exactly.
+The recipe was adapted from Averie Cooks’ Strawberry Banana Bread recipe, so you could also forget the frosting altogether and serve them as strawberry banana muffins for breakfast!

 Strawberry Cupcakes with Vanilla Buttercream Frosting